 Email: firstname.lastname@example.orgWeb: More About Dr. Irish - Related Websites and Resources

 BA, Biology, Hiram CollegePhD, Biology, Indiana University

-Post Doctoral, Plant development, UNIV OF PENNSYLVANIAPost Doctoral, Plant Development, YALE UNIVERSITY
+Post Doctorate, Plant development, UNIV OF PENNSYLVANIAPost Doctorate, Plant Development, YALE UNIVERSITY

 Meristems play a central role in the development of plants.
 Like stem cells in animals, meristems are a perpetual source of new cells.
 Meristems confer the capacity for indeterminate growth of the plant.
 Shoot meristems have two distinct functions, initiation of tissues and cell division.
 In the process of initiation, cells at the periphery of the meristem are recruited to form tissues and organs, which are displaced from the meristem, differentiate and mature.
 The second function, cell division, replaces the cells that are lost to the formation of tissues and organs.
 A small set of cells at the summit of the meristem, the apical initials, are considered to be the ultimate source of cells of the meristem.
 In most plants, shoot meristems eventually become determinate, losing the ability to add any more tissues or organs to that axis.
 Timing of determinacy, how early or late it occurs in each meristem (terminal and any branch meristems) during the development of the shoot, is an important determinant of the architecture of the plant.
 Research in my lab focuses on addressing these questions: How is determinacy in shoot meristems achieved?
 What regulates the timing of determinacy?
 How is determinacy of the meristem related to differentiation of the shoot?
 How is determinacy coordinated among cells of the meristem?
 To address these questions, we have been examining shoot meristems during both vegetative and reproductive growth in two model species, maize and tomato.
 Some of our projects are outlined below.